BF Data Validation (DVL) Bugs Class

 ConsequencesDefinition

-Query InjectionQuery Injection exploitable error – Maliciously inserted condition parts (e.g., or 1==1) or entire commands (e.g., drop table) into an input used to construct a database query.
+Query InjectionQuery Injection final error – Maliciously inserted condition parts (e.g., or 1==1) or entire commands (e.g., drop table) into an input used to construct a query.

-Source Code InjectionSource Code Injection exploitable error – Maliciously inserted new code (incl. with <> elements) into an input used as a part of an executing application code.
+Source Code InjectionSource Code Injection final error – Maliciously inserted new code (incl. with <> elements) into an input used as a part of an executing application code.

 Operations AttributesDefinition